 The Transportation Authority has paid internship positions for students who are self-motivated, detail-oriented, and excited about making a meaningful contribution to San Francisco's transportation system.

 Due to the size of our agency and our dedication to learning from each other, interns will have the opportunity to interact with professionals at all levels within the Transportation Authority, from your peers to the senior managers.
 Our staff will work with each intern to develop a program that is tailored to individual strengths and interests, as well as the current needs of our teams.
 Internships can be combined with general research opportunities or research towards a thesis.

 Policy and Programming Internship Overview

-The Policy and Programming Division leads the strategic planning and policy analysis associated with administration and oversight of the 30-year Prop K Expenditure Plan and multiple other funding programs.
-This includes programming and allocating funds to several different types of transportation projects (e.g. bicycle projects, BRT projects, pedestrian projects) and providing oversight on project implementation.
-The Policy and Programming Division also administers the Transportation Fund for Clean Air, Prop AA Vehicle Registration Fee, Traffic Congestion Mitigation Tax (TNC Tax) and several federal transportation funding programs.
-This Division maintains the online grants portal which serves as a web-based information interface for grant recipients and the MyStreetSF website, where the public can see their sales tax dollars at work.
-The Division also provides support to the Transportation Authority Board and participates in developing and analyzing local, state, and federal transportation legislation and policy, including for Plan Bay Area and ConnectSF.
+The Transportation Authority’s Policy and Programming Division leads the strategic planning and policy analysis associated with administration and oversight of the 30-year Prop K local half-cent sales tax Expenditure Plan.
+This includes programming and allocating funds to transportation projects, and monitoring delivery and providing oversight during project implementation.
+The Policy and Programming Division also administers the Transportation Fund for Clean Air, Prop AA Vehicle Registration Fee, Traffic Congestion Mitigation Tax (TNC Tax) and several federal, state, and regional transportation funding programs.
+This Division maintains the online grants portal which serves as a web-based information interface for grant recipients and the MyStreetSF website where the public can see their sales tax dollars at work.
+The Division also provides support to the Transportation Authority Board for the Neighborhood Program and participates in developing, tracking, and analyzing local, state, and federal transportation legislation and policy, including for Plan Bay Area and ConnectSF.